MSUAASF Hiring Procedures for New or Existing Positions

 - Hire / Payroll Deadlines / Closing Search File

-- The Director/Dean/Associate Provost completes and submits the MSUAASF Employment Request Form (ERF) to appropriate unit Vice-President/Provost with a copy of the finalist’s printed NEOGOV application and attached resume/vitae, copies of official transcripts, references and the notice of vacancy (NOV).
+- The Hiring Manager completes and submits the MSUAASF Employment Request Form (ERF) to appropriate unit Vice-President/Provost along with a copy of the finalist’s printed NEOGOV application and attached resume/vitae, copies of official transcripts, references and the notice of vacancy (NOV).

 Note: Copies of official undergraduate and graduate transcripts are acceptable for Bachelor’s and Master’s level positions.
 Note: Student records/unofficial transcripts printed off the internet are NOT acceptable.

-Official Original transcripts are required for PhD level positions and should be requested and submitted directly to the HR office, Attn: Karla Shangrow.
+Official Original transcripts are required for PhD level positions and should be requested and submitted directly to the Human Resources office, Attn: Karla Shangrow.

-- In order for an employee to be paid in a timely manner, the MSUAASF ERF must be processed through HR immediately.
+- EAA forwards hire paperwork to Human Resources for final approval and contract processing.
+Note: In order for an employee to be paid in a timely manner, the MSUAASF ERF must be processed through Human Resources immediately.
 Any delay can have significant impact on when the employee receives their first paycheck.
 It also impacts the employee’s ability to access e-mail and obtain a campus card.

-No employee may work without an appointment letter, an Employment Request Form and completed I-9 form which will be processed through Human Resources.
+No employee may work without an appointment letter, an Employment Request Form and attachments and a completed I-9 form which will be processed through Human Resources.

 - Hiring Unit keeps committee search materials on file within hiring unit for three years from date of hire and then they are destroyed.